-As the financial year comes to an end many companies are thinking about the preparation of their annual reports.
-As well as writing these reports, if your company operates in several countries you may have to get these reports translated.
-But what does annual report translation involve?
+Most companies have to prepare annual reports.
+In addition to writing these reports if your company operates in more than one country, you may have to get these reports translated.
+But what exactly does this involve?

 Freelance translator versus translation agency